elaforge/karya/doc/cmd.md

 [Control tracks](derivation.md.html#control-track) generate
 'Perform.Signal.Control's, which are numbers that vary in time.
 The cmds are in 'Cmd.ControlTrack'.
-By convention they are normalized between 0 and 1, which makes them multiply together nicely, which is convenient, because that in fact is what they do by default.
+By convention they are normalized between 0 and 1.
+This makes them multiply together nicely, which is convenient, because that in fact is what they do by default.
 But they are not restricted, and for example a control indicating the amount of delay, or the depth of a trill would have no reason to stay within that range.